karelbilek/pdftops-wazero/README.md

-Convert PDF to PS in cgo-less portable go, just with WASM+wazero.
+Convert PDF to PS in cgo-less portable go, just with WASM+wazero+fake memory FS.

 It's one part of PDF-to-PDF/A conversion.

-Note that the code writes to filesystem for temporary files; the local filesystem should not be full or read-only.

 How to use
 ===